 Besides, although the Constitutional foundations for HRE and EDC do exist, there are no legal provisions for their implementation either in the Law on Elementary Education or the Law on Secondary Education.
 The laws were amended in 2001 with a view to promote financial and management decentralisation in education.
-The law on secondary schooling determines that the representatives of the students' council may participate in the work of the school committee, which is the main governing body of the school, but they have no right to vote.
-Such gap between the Constitutional provisions and, on the one hand, the laws on education and, on the other hand, the strategic papers, may be solved by drafting an executive by-law by the MoES which would determine the implementation of HRE and EDC as a statutary obligation of teachers and schools.
+The law on secondary schooling determines that the representatives of the students' council may participate in the work of the school committee, which is the main governing body of school, but they have no right to vote.
+Such gap between the Constitutional provisions on the one hand, and laws on education and strategic papers, on the other hand, may be solved by drafting an executive by-law by the MoES which would determine the implementation of HRE and EDC as a statutory obligation of teachers and schools.